Legler History, Family Crest & Coats of Arms

 The surname Legler was first found in Swabia, where the name is thought to have first emerged.
 The name Legler was a prominent one during this formative period; the Legler family played a major role in the early history of the region, and contributed greatly to the development of medieval Swabian society.

-Important Dates for the Legler family
+Early History of the Legler family

 This web page shows only a small excerpt of our Legler research.
 Another 149 words (11 lines of text) covering the years 1271, 1271, 1291, 1358, 1801, 1873, 1823, 1897, 1852 and 1919 are included under the topic Early Legler History in all our PDF Extended History products and printed products wherever possible.